jimasp/behave-vsc/README.md

             web_features
       ```

-- If you have any issues with relative imports due to the behave working directory then you can set a `PYTHONPATH` environment variable for behave execution using the `env` setting.
+- If you have any issues with relative imports then you can set a `PYTHONPATH` environment variable for behave execution using the `env` setting.
 Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `env` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".

   - Example: